Set up field service users and security roles

 Field Service—Dispatcher is designed for schedulers who are responsible for managing and assigning a group of work orders to a group of resources.
 It is characterized by limited CRUD abilities for scheduling related entities within his or her business unit.
 An example is editing and scheduling work orders to resources in the Washington territory.

 Field Service—Inventory Purchase is designed for inventory managers who are responsible for managing truck stocks, purchasing and reordering inventory, and processing product returns.
 It is characterized by limited CRUD abilities for inventory related entities within his or her business unit.
 An example is processing a product return for one or many lines of business.
+This security role should be given to a user in addition to the Field Service-Resource or Field Service-Dispatcher security roles.

 IoT - Administrator is designed for users who are responsible for device registration and device data pulls that are IoTHub operations related to Connected Field Service.
 These roles are characterized by full CRUD abilities for IoT related entities.
 For example, a user with these roles may have access to all IoT Alerts and devices.